Deciding on Treatment for Drug Abuse

 The cognitive effects of drug abuse devastate.
 Addiction affects the learning, memory and reasoning parts of the brain.
 The neural connections are both damaged and altered, burning the pleasurable effect into the user’s memory.
 The neurological effect makes stopping the drug difficult without help.
 Once a person stops using, however, the brain will begin to heal.

-The drug user will certainly have experienced denial at some point in their using.
+The drug user in Shreveport, LA will certainly have experienced denial at some point in their using.
 It might look like a college student abusing their Vyvanse (an ADHD medication), telling themselves that it can’t hurt them as it was prescribed by a doctor or truly believing that they need more than the recommended dosage.
 The drug user’s brain actually tells him or her that no problem exists, believing that it needs the drug to survive.
 The person can truly feel as though they cannot live without the drug, but this is simply the drug distorting reality.

 Those suffering from the disease of addiction will undoubtedly experience distorted thinking.
-The diseased brain tells the user the drug matters more than anything else –even survival.
+The diseased brain tells the user in Shreveport, LA that the drug matters more than anything else –even survival.
 The person’s thinking will distort in a variety of ways and typically fall into such categories as catastrophizing, generalizing, personalizing, blaming, and “all-or-nothing” thought processes.
 The person using drugs may believe that his or her drug use harms no one else.
 Addicted people’s thinking may be elaborately distorted regarding their view of self and how they believe others view them.
 All distortions are a defense mechanism that work to excuse the individual’s drug use.

 Obsessive thinking is a tell-tell sign of addiction.
-The addicted person may spend all mental energy and resources working to get more of the substance of abuse.
+The addicted person in Shreveport, LA may spend all mental energy and resources working to get more of the substance of abuse.
 It eventually becomes all that that person thinks about.
 They begin to see everything through a lens of simply whether or not it helps or hinders their drug use.
 The person may change friends, jobs, locations or anything else that stands in the way of his or her drug use.

 The addicted person usually feels a desperate need for the drug, possibly as though they won’t survive without it.
 The extreme emotional attachment may lead the drug user to truly believe that everyone should understand and help him or her achieve the goal of obtaining more.

 Characterized by the belief that what matters to the individual must matter as much to others, grandiose thinking is a thought pattern best described as extremely self-centered and selfish.
 A companion to obsessive thinking, grandiose thinking is simply all about the individual.
-The user may truly believe that his or her needs are all that should matter to others.
+The user in Shreveport, LA may truly believe that his or her needs are all that should matter to others.

 Drug use of any kind poses potential health risk.
 Substances vary in terms of potential effects and risks, some of which is not common knowledge.
 Prescription drugs, for instance, have proven just as deadly as street drugs.
 The consequences vary, but certain prescription drugs and illicit drugs all carry a potential to cause addiction, overdose and death.
 Chemical dependence and tolerance are early warning signs of a budding addiction.